cresset-template/cresset/README.md

 `apt-get install` or `pip install` commands, then run the following command:

-`docker compose up -d --build train`.
+`docker compose up -d --build full`.

-This will remove the current `train` session, rebuild the image, and start a new `train` session.
+This will remove the current `full` session, rebuild the image, and start a new `full` session.
 It will not, however, rebuild PyTorch (assuming no cache miss occurs).
 Users thus need only wait a few minutes for the additional downloads, which are accelerated by caching and fast mirror URLs.

-To stop and restart a service after editing the `Dockerfile` or `docker-compose.yaml` file, simply run `docker compose up -d --build train` again.
+To stop and restart a service after editing the `Dockerfile` or `docker-compose.yaml` file, simply run `docker compose up -d --build full` again.

 To stop services and remove containers, use the following command: